 Spread the filling over the bottom of a blind-baked crust.
 Flatten the topping between wax paper or use your good ol’ hands to create a 1/3 inch thick round of delicious, cheesy topping that spreads nearly to the edges of the pie.
 Bake at 375 degrees until the top is nicely browned...20-25 minutes.
 Serve at just over room temperature.

-Tips/TechniquesAt C&F we make a tight aioli to fold into our cheeses, but you can substitute your favorite brand of mayo to great effect.
+Tips/TechniquesAt Chef Vivian Howard's restaurant, the Chef & the Farmer, they make a tight aioli to fold into the cheeses, but you can substitute your favorite brand of mayo to great effect.
 As for the crust...
-I will add the crust recipe when I gather it from Kim, C&F’s pastry chef.
+Chef Howard will add the crust recipe when she gather it from Kim, their pastry chef.
 For now, use your favorite crust recipe or even a frozen crust...and blind bake it!